Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: A Typology of Goal Representations in the Literature

 \paragraph{Reward function.} The goal-conditioned reward function is a collection of $N$ distinct reward functions $R_\m{G}(\cdot)=R_i(\cdot)$ if $z_g=z_g^i$.
-In \citet{mankowitz2018unicorn} and \citet{chan2019actrce}, each reward function gives a positive reward when the agent reaches the corresponding object: reaching guitars and keys in the first case, monsters and torches in the second.
+In \shortciteA{mankowitz2018unicorn} and \shortciteA{chan2019actrce}, each reward function gives a positive reward when the agent reaches the corresponding object: reaching guitars and keys in the first case, monsters and torches in the second.

-\subsection{Goals as target features of states}
+\subsection{Goals as Target Features of States}

 Goals can be expressed as target features of the state the agent desires to achieve.